kyma-incubator/terraform-provider-kind/README.md

     name = "test-cluster"
 }
 ```
-To override the base image used, you can specify in addition the `base_image` like so:
+To override the base image used, you can specify in addition the `node_image` like so:
 ```
 provider "kind" {